ucsd-cse231-s22/chocopy-wasm-compiler-A/designs/set-dict-design.md

  | { a?: A, tag: "dict_expr", entries: Array<[Expr<A>, Expr<A>]> }
 ```

-Additionally, we add set under the literal of ast.ts which need to be used for the type check of set initialization.
+Additionally, we add set and dict under the literal of ast.ts which need to be used for the type check of set initialization.
 ```
 export type Literal =
     ……
   | { tag: "set" }
+  | { tag: "dict" }
 ```

 In the ir.ts, we add set to the value.
 ```
 export type Value<A> =
     ……
+  | { a?: A, tag: "set" }
-  | { a?: A, tag: "set"}
+  | { a?: A, tag: "dict" }
 ```

-## Implementation and Memory Management
+## Implementation and Memory Management for Set
 The set is hashtable-like.
 Elements are stored using 10 linked list.
 Each node of the linked list consists of 4 bytes value and 4 bytes address pointing to the next node.
 Entries for 10 lists are consecutive on the heap.
 Once `x = set()` is called, 40 bytes of heap memory is assigned to x, which are 10 linked list entries.

 Add function works as: